-Command Purpose

-Device(config)# aaa accounting resource method-list stop-failure group server-group authenticati Before configuring this feature, the tasks described in the Prerequisites for Configuring Accounting, on page 85 section must be performed, and SNMP must be

-enabled on the network access server.
+Command Purpose Device(config)# aaa accounting resource method-list stop-failure group server-group authenticati "stop" record for any calls that do not reach user ion.
+Before configuring this feature, the tasks described in the Prerequisites for Configuring Accounting, on page 83 section must be performed, and SNMP must be enabled on the network access server.